unifiedjs/unified-engine/doc/options.md

 ## `options.configTransform`

 Want configuration files in a different format?
 Pass a `configTransform` function.
-It will be invoked with the parsed value from configuration files and the file-path to the found file, and should return a config object (with `plugins` and/or `settings`).
+It will be invoked with the parsed value from configuration files and the file path to the found file, and should return a config object (with `plugins` and/or `settings`).

 *   Type: `Function`, optional

 ###### Example

-The following example processes `readme.md` and loads options from `custom` (from a `package.json`).  `configTransform` is invoked with those options and transforms it to configuration `unified-engine` understands.
+The following example processes `readme.md` and loads options from `custom` (from a `package.json`).
+`configTransform` is invoked with those options and transforms it to configuration `unified-engine` understands.

 ```js
 var engine = require('unified-engine')